My friend Beth offers editing services for books, web sites, reports, articles.

 Auctions are scary

-If you're the highest bidder when the hammer falls, you just bought the place.
-After that, you've got a 4-6 week settlement period which gives you time to get your finance together.
+If the reserve was met, and you're the highest bidder when the hammer falls, you just bought the place.
+After that, you've got a 4-12 week settlement period which gives you time to finalise your finance.
 If your finance falls through, the sellers get to keep your deposit (5-10% of the purchase price).
 That's bad.

 Mortgages are awkward